Beyond Good and Evil 2: 2020s: Departure of Ancel and death of Morel

 In September 2020, Michel Ancel, the game's then-director, announced his departure from Ubisoft.
 While the project's new director has not been publicly announced, he stated that both Beyond Good and Evil 2 and Wild were "in capable hands".
 The French newspaper Libération, which had been following Ubisoft's problems with a series of sexual misconduct allegations against many high-level members of the company, learned that members of Ancel's team found his leadership on the project to be unorganized and at times abusive, causing the game's development to have many restarts.
 The Montpellier team had reported these concerns to leadership at Ubisoft as early as 2017, but the director's close relationship with Yves Guillemot, Ubisoft's CEO, prevented any major action from occurring until the 2020 internal evaluations that led to Ancel's departure.
 The company stated that Ancel "hasn't been directly involved in BG&E2 for some time now" when he left the company.

 In July 2021, Ubisoft stated in a financial report that development was "progressing well", but did not answer a question regarding its release date.
 Bloomberg later reported in February 2022, that according to developers working on the game, Beyond Good and Evil 2 was still in pre-production at that time.
 That same year, the game broke the record held by Duke Nukem Forever (2011) for the longest development for a video game, at more than 15 years.
-In July 2023, the game's creative director, Emile Morel, died suddenly at the age of 40.
-Fawzi Mesmar has been appointed as the new creative director for Beyond Good & Evil 2 after the passing of Morel.
-With over 20 years of experience, Mesmar aims to push the project forward, though the game remains delayed with no release date yet.
+In July 2023, the game's creative director, Emile Morel, died at the age of 40.
+Fawzi Mesmar, who previously worked as VP of editorial, was subsequently appointed as the game's new creative director.

 Ahead of the release of Beyond Good & Evil 20th Anniversary Edition in June 2024, Ubisoft claimed that Beyond Good and Evil 2 was still in development.
-Among the added content in the remaster were new narrative elements designed to link the original game to the follow-up.
+Among the added content in the remaster were new narrative elements designed to link the original game to the prequel.
+After Prince of Persia: The Lost Crown (2024), another game developed by Ubisoft Montpellier, failed to meet sales expectations, its development team was disbanded and reallocated to other projects, with the majority reportedly moving to Beyond Good and Evil 2.

+In January 2026, Ubisoft announced that a major internal restructuring was underway, which included the cancellation of six different projects.
+Initially, only one title – the Prince of Persia: The Sands of Time remake – was publicly named, though it was later confirmed that Beyond Good and Evil 2 was not among the games cancelled.